jeff-r/tryit/readme.md

 Why?
 For fun.

-Also, how people reac to double-edge safety razors is a very individual thing.
+Also, how people react to double-edge safety razors is a very individual thing.
 Because of differences in razors, skin, shaving cream, and technique, a razor that is ideal for another person may be useless for me.